Dr. Shannon M Dechant

 Psychiatric Nurse Practitioner

 Dr. Reichenbacker is dedicated to improving access to well-informed providers for patients in the perinatal period.
-She regularly presents at regional, state, national, and international conferences on the topic of reproductive mental health, maintains an adjunct faculty position at the University of Virginia, and volunteers her time providing clinical instruction to PMHNP students.
+She regularly presents at regional, state, national, and international conferences on the topic of reproductive mental health, and volunteers her time providing clinical instruction to PMHNP students.

 Dr. Reichenbacker earned her undergraduate degree from the University of Virginia, double majoring in Nursing and Psychology.
 She then went on to earn both her Master’s and Doctor of Nursing Practice degrees from the University of South Alabama, completing her doctoral residency at Westhampton Family Psychologists in Richmond, VA.
 Dr. Reichenbacker has worked in a variety of settings, including inpatient psychiatry at the University of Iowa Hospitals and Clinics, outpatient psychiatry, and as an Assistant Professor and the PMHNP Program Coordinator at the University of Virginia’s School of Nursing.